lodauria/IoT_Group_Project/README.md

 ## First delivery
 [Smart beam lighthouse](https://github.com/kernel-machine/IoTGroupProject/tree/first_assignment)

-The concept idea of the first assignment has received bad feedback, so we have start from scratch the new project.
+The concept idea of the first delivery has received bad feedback, so we have start from scratch the new project.

 ## Second delivery